antmicro/renode-linux-runner-action/docs/Image.md

 ### Docker images

-The Docker image type is a standard docker image.
+The `docker` image type is a standard Docker image.
 The action will repack the latest layer into the standard .tar.xz archive and everything will continue as in the native image.
-The docker images are downloaded from Dockerhub.
-This is an example of using the docker image type:
+The Docker images are downloaded from DockerHub.
+This is an example of using the `docker` image type:

 ```yaml
 - uses: antmicro/renode-linux-runner-action@v0